oracle/okafka/README.md

 * `Property: acks`: For this project, only value relevant for acks property is 'all'.
 Any other field set by the user is ignored.

-* `Property: linger.ms`: Time in milliseconds for which sender thread will wait before publishing the records in Oracle TEQ.
+* `Property: linger.ms`: Time in milliseconds for which sender thread will wait before publishing the records in Oracle TxEventQ.

-*  `Property: batch.size`: Size of accumulator buffer in bytes for which sender thread will wait before publishing records in  Oracle TEQ.
+*  `Property: batch.size`: Size of accumulator buffer in bytes for which sender thread will wait before publishing records in  Oracle TxEventQ.

 * `Property: buffer.memory`: Total memory in bytes the accumulator can hold.